DoganAli/CENG499-Introduction-to-Machine-Learning-HWs/README.md

 # CENG499-Introduction-to-Machine-Learning-HWs

-HW1 - MLP and CNN implementation for  2-digit number classification from MNIST dataset
+HW1 - MLP and CNN for 2-digit number classification from MNIST dataset

-HW2 - KNN, K-means and HAC implementation from scratch using numpy
+HW2 - KNN, K-means and HAC implementation from scratch with numpy

 HW3 - Decision Trees and SVM